brainboxdotcc/DPP/docpages/advanced_reference/docs_style_standards.md

 We also advise you do not use grammarly or other tools that fix your grammar/spelling for you.
 They can mess with text, get it wrong, not understand the context, etc. Whilst you can certainly use spell checkers and/or tools to see if there's issues with your text, you should look over each issue yourself to make sure if it matches the context and the issue is actually correct.

-## Testing
+## Testing Your Changes

 To test your commits, you should install `doxygen` and `graphviz`.
 Then, inside your DPP folder, run `doxygen`.
 This will start generating a bunch of files inside a `docs` folder and may take a while.
 After that, view the .md file in your web browser.

 If this seems to fail, you can make your PR draft and use the netlify bot that replies with a link (the link may take a bit to generate) to preview your changes.

-If you are adding code with your commits, you **need** to test it.
+If you are adding code with your commits, you **need** to test it with a bot.
 Our CI will test it too, but we expect that you at least test it on your end.